AmyNguyen406/MachineLearningP1/README.md

 # MachineLearningP1

-Language: R
+This machine learning project was written using R in RStudio.

-IDE: Rstudio
+The purpose of this project was to display a variety of skills including data cleaning and data modeling.

-Algorithms used for analysis:
+### Algorithms used for analysis:
 - Linear Regression Model
 - kNN Regression
 - Logistic Regression